Day Sailing & Visitors’ Information

 - All sailors must abide by any instructions or restrictions in force at any given time.
 These will be indicated in the visitors’ leaflet, on maps and notice boards at various points in the club grounds; and by means of flags flown on the main jetty in front of the clubhouse.
 They may also include sound signals or verbal instructions from GWSC employees or authorised representatives.
 You must ALWAYS follow instructions given by the Coxswains.

-- Thirty minutes before water closure the red flag will be raised with one siren sound.
+- Thirty minutes before water closure the red flag will be raised with one long siren sound.
 You are expected to start to return to shore at this time.
 No craft must launch after this.
-Two sound signals then indicate water closure and withdrawal of safety cover.
+A further sound signal then indicates water closure and withdrawal of safety cover.
 You must be off the water at this time.

 - If you require assistance you should stay with your craft and wave your arms up and down to attract attention.